spinnaker/spinnaker.github.io/community/contributing/submitting.md

 ```

 Note that at minimum, 'BREAKING CHANGE' must be specified on the last line.
 The extra detail is not mandatory.

-## When you initiate a Pull Request from Github

-* Provide a descriptive title for your changes.
-* Add inline code comments to changes that might not be obvious.
-* Squash your commits when you first submit your PR, and again when it's ready to be merged.
-It's much easier to review incremental changes to feedback when the commits are kept separate.
-* Ping the #dev channel in slack for review if your issue has been outstanding for more than 3 days.

-Note that we are unlikely to accept pull requests that add features without prior discussion.
-The best way to propose a feature is to open an issue first and discuss your ideas there before implementing them.